mcharouk/aws/Certification/sysops.md

 # Cloudwatch

-* it's possible to aggregate mutliple configuration files by using append-config option.
+* it's possible to aggregate multiple configuration files by using append-config option.
 File names must be different
 * cloudwatch:PutDashboard to create or update dashboard.
 There is no cloudwatch:createDashboard
 * Cloudwatch Agent uses open source tools to collect metrics
   * on Linux : StatsD or collectd
   * on Windows : only StatsD is supported
 * Alarm history retention is 14 days
+* 3 sections for the cloudwatch log agent : agent (set metric frequency, region), metric and logs

 ## Synthetics